 Visit the Peace Memorial Park in Hiroshima

 Day 1 – Arrive Tokyo

-Upon arrival in Tokyo, make your way to the hotel for check-in.
+When you arrive in Tokyo, make your way to the hotel for check-in, which will be from 3pm onwards.
+Today is an arrival day so there are no planned activities.
+If you arrive in time, you can join your guide and the rest of the group for dinner to get to know your fellow travellers!
+Overnight in Tokyo.
 (Please note, you won’t be able to check-in to the hotel until 1500, so if your flight arrives earlier there is the option to book an extra night at the hotel to ensure your room is ready when you arrive).
-A welcome dinner will be arranged for the evening.
-Overnight in Tokyo.

 Day 2 – Tokyo